Healthy choices

 A key pillar of your overall mental health, emotional health is all about your thoughts, mood and ability to cope

 Learning you have prostate cancer and living positively with the reality of that diagnosis can be difficult.
 You might experience a whole range of emotions, including shock, uncertainty, anxiety, numbness and anger.
 It’s natural to feel this way, but over time these emotions can have a negative impact on your mental health and wellbeing.
-Someone living with prostate cancer is unfortunately more likely to experience depression than someone who isn’t 12 – even more so if you’re undergoing ADT13.
+Someone living with prostate cancer is unfortunately more likely to experience depression than someone who isn’t3 – even more so if you’re undergoing ADT4.
 Prioritizing your mental health is therefore just as important as your physical wellbeing.

 Did you know?